 We do this through guest lectures, conferences, summit and written content.

 Supporting Our Coaching Alumni #

 Secondly, our relationship with the professional coaching bodies enable us to support coaches who train with Animas in their journeys towards personal credentials with these bodies.

 Whether that’s through the training credentials we offer that are mapped specifically to the requirements of the ICF, AC and EMCC, or whether through our understanding of what’s needed, whom to contact and how to overcome some of the challenges along the way, we ensure that our graduates are able to achieve the important step of gaining professional credentials should they wish to.

 Credibility for Our Courses and Our Coaches #

 Thirdly, in an ever more competitive market, credibility matters and our relationship with the coaching bodies as accreditors of our courses ensure that the coaches who train through us gain certification that counts in the coaching field.

-All of our courses are approved by the International Coach Federation, the world’s largest coaching body.
-And our two core diplomas, the Diploma in Transformational Coaching and t he Diploma in Coaching Supervision, are accredited by the Association for Coaching and the European Mentoring and Coaching Council respectively.
+Our two diplomas, the Accredited Diploma in Transformative Coaching and the Accredited Diploma in Coaching Supervision, are accredited by the International Coaching Federation, the Association for Coaching and the European Mentoring and Coaching Council.

 The professional bodies in coaching matter.
 They set the standards that direct our profession and, although we each get to interpret these our own way to be unique as a coach, the principles and broad practices they promote, give a clear and powerful guide to the profession.